On the stability and convergence of a class of consensus systems with a nonlinear input

-The problem we wish to solve is to find an optimal consensus point satisfying $x^*=y^*e$ such that the following optimisation problem is solved:
+The specific mathematical problem we wish to solve is to find an optimal consensus point satisfying $x^*=y^*e$ such that the following optimisation problem is solved:

-We wish to use an iterative feedback scheme of the form \eqref{eq:fw-tvsys0} to solve the optimisation problem.
-We will require that \eqref{optProblem} has a unique solution and derive the specific form for $G$ in \eqref{eq:fw-tvsys0} from first order optimality conditions.
-To this end, it follows from elementary optimisation theory that when the $f_i$'s are strictly convex, the optimisation problem will be solved if and only if there exists a unique $y^{*}\in \R$ satisfying
+After finding this common suggested speed, drivers are encouraged to drive at this recommended speed to minimise group emissions.
+Note in this study we use COPERT emission functions \cite{emfactor}, but it is also possible to measure these average-speed functions in the car so as to incorporate individual driver behaviour.

-where $f'$ denotes the first derivative of the utility function $f$.
-With this in mind we apply a feedback signal $ G(x) = -\mu \sum_{i = 1}^{N} f'_{i}(x_{i})$ where $\mu \in \R$ is a parameter to be determined.
+In what follows, we wish to use an iterative feedback scheme of the form \eqref{eq:fw-tvsys0} to solve the optimisation problem \eqref{optProblem}.
+We will require that this problem has a unique solution and derive the specific form for $G$ in \eqref{eq:fw-tvsys0} from first order optimality conditions.
+To this end, it follows from elementary optimisation theory that when the $f_i$'s are strictly convex, the optimisation problem will be solved if and only if there exists a unique $y^{*}\in \R$ such that $ \sum_{i = 1}^{N} f'_{i}(y^{*}) = 0 . $ With this in mind we apply a feedback signal $ G(x) = -\mu \sum_{i = 1}^{N} f'_{i}(x_{i})$ where $\mu \in \R$ is a parameter to be determined.
 This gives rise to the following dynamical system